 20% of what they learn from audio-visual (i.e. apps, videos).

 30% of what they learn when they see a demonstration.

 50% of what they learn when engaged in a group discussion.

-75% of what they learn when they - - - (you have to read further for this one.)
+75% of what they learn when they practice by doing.

 This pyramid, IMHO, is exactly the same understanding for embroidery.
 For instance, lectures such as a presentation at your embroidery machine's store, have limited value.
 If you take good notes, it might be more rewarding.